 until the statistician has time to reset the connection and re-start the Webcast.

 If you are using a Laptop computer, keep in mind that most laptops will run twice as fast

 if they are connected to an outlet rather than running off of their battery.
 Also be sure

-that you are using the latest 4.9 version of CyberSports for Basketball.
-You can check your version number by clicking
+that you are using the latest version of CyberSports for Basketball.
+The version number

 - Using the Game Module create or open the game (.BBG) file.

 - Click on PreGame/Preferences and select the Other tab.
 Check that the